Cyclorama: Background

 Panoramas were invented by Irish painter Robert Barker, who wanted to find a way to capture the panoramic view from Calton Hill in central Edinburgh, Scotland.
 He subsequently opened his first cyclorama building in Edinburgh in 1787.

 Cycloramas were very popular in the late 19th century.
 The most popular traveled from city to city to provide local entertainment – much like a modern movie.
 As the viewers stood in the center of the painting, there would often be music and a narrator telling the story of the event depicted.
 Sometimes dioramas were constructed in the foreground to provide additional realism to the cyclorama.
 Most major cities had one; circular and hexagonal-shaped buildings were constructed in almost every major US and European city to provide a viewing space for the cycloramas.
 For example, a 360° depiction of the land and naval battles of Vicksburg was completed and first exhibited in Paris.
 This work by Lucien-Pierre Sergent and Joseph Bertrand traveled to New York, Chicago and San Francisco and Tokyo.
 In 1885 the Philadelphia Panorama Company installed the "Battle of Chattanooga" in two units in Kansas City and Philadelphia, it was painted by Eugen Bracht.
 In 1892 a cyclorama was made of the 1876 "Battle of Little Bighorn."
+Buffalo, New York has a surviving cyclorama building from 1888 that has long since been converted to use as private offices.

 Hundreds of cycloramas were produced; however, only about thirty survive.

 An extension of this concept into motion pictures was pioneered with the invention of the Cinéorama that debuted at the 1900 Paris Exposition.
 This evolved into such formats as IMAX and Circle-Vision 360°.